declausen/capstone_project/README.md

 ## Recommendation Systems
 Introduction
 Recommendation systems have become increasingly more popular in recent years as a way to increase business.
-Netflix, Pandora and Amazon are just a few examples of companies that use a well defined process to make suggestions to costumers about new movies/television shows, songs/artists and the plethora of products sold on Amazon.
+Netflix, Pandora and Amazon are just a few examples of companies that use a well defined process to make suggestions to consumers about new movies/television shows, songs/artists and products being sold.
 In a broad sense, recommendation systems predict the level of interest a user has in a new item.

 Collaborative Filtering
 - Memory-based